gdmarmerola/gdmarmerola.github.io/about.md

 ![profile]({{ "assets/img/gdmarmerola-profile-50p.jpg" | absolute_url }})

 Hi!
 My name is **Guilherme Duarte Marmerola**, and I'm a Data Scientist from Brazil.
-I graduated in Electrical Engineering from the [University of Campinas](http://www.unicamp.br/unicamp/english) and discovered the world of machine learning in an internship at [NICTA](https://www.data61.csiro.au/) (now called Data61) during an exchange program in Australia in my early undergraduate years.
-Since then, I've become increasingly passionate about ML and built many advanced analytics initiaves in the media, mining, insurance, retail, consumer goods and banking industries.
+I'm passionate about machine learning, and the power it gives us to solve real problems in business and science.
+I graduated in Electrical Engineering from the University of Campinas and had the fortune of discovering ML in my early undergraduate years, totally by chance, during an internship.
+Since then, I’ve literally fallen in love with the discipline, and built many successful advanced analytics initiatives in the media, mining, insurance, retail, consumer goods and banking industries.

 I hold a special interest about some specific topics: